-Trump Signed A Suicide Hotline Bill That Could Save Women's Lives
+Trump Just Signed A Suicide Hotline Bill That Could Have A Major Impact On Women

 On Tuesday, President Donald Trump signed a bill into law that is meant to address the United States' mental health epidemic — a crisis that affects everyone, while particularly affecting certain demographics.
 Co-sponsored by Sen. Orrin Hatch (R-UT) and Rep. Chris Stewart (R-UT), the bill aims to improve the U.S. suicide prevention hotline, including by giving it a 3-digit national emergency number that's similar to 911.

 "We now have the opportunity to make the National Suicide Prevention Hotline more accessible and easier to remember," Stewart said in a statement on Tuesday.
 "This new law truly has the ability to save lives."

 The bill is basically a series of instructions for the Substance Abuse and Mental Health Services Administration and Federal Communications Commission (FCC).
 It mandates that these agencies analyze and recommend improvements to the current National Suicide Prevention Lifeline and Veterans Crisis Line.
 Most notably, it instructs the agencies to recommend a 3-digit number for a national mental health crisis and suicide hotline and to evaluate the financial feasibility of such a system.